I will be posting a short summary of Global Outlook to monitor the market movements. […]

-Phase 2 is approaching and this means that the traffic at Bubble Tea shops will be back at no time!
+Phase 2 is approaching and this means that the traffic at Bubble Tea shops will be back in no time!
 I am interested to find out about the true cost of bubble tea on my personal finances.

 We are more aware about how much money we spend on large purchases, as compared to the small things we spend on.
 But the seemingly trivial expenses incurred can actually derail our progress in accumulating wealth.

 Small amounts of money spent on a regular basis cost us far more than we can imagine.David Bach